yanliang12/cheque_detection/README.md

 ### Installation

-to install the cheque detector model, you need Python 3.7.7
+to install the cheque tagger model, you need Python 3.7.7.
+Then you can download the code and pre-trained models as follows

 ```bash
 git clone https://github.com/gaoyuanliang/cheque_detection.git